 The proponent suggests this proposal is necessary to foster good governance principles at the company and make the directors more accountable to the shareholders.
 On the contrary, the board has been for many years, and intends to remain, a leader in corporate governance.
 The company has adopted comprehensive corporate governance principles, consistent with best practices, that ensure the company remains fully transparent and accountable to shareholders.
 Last year, our leadership in this area was recognized when we were named the most "shareholder-friendly" company in our industry in a survey of institutional investors.
-10 Further, in 2007, the board has taken two major steps to demonstrate its continuing leadership in corporate governance and accountability to shareholders: (1) seeking shareholder approval to eliminate the classified board (see Item 3), and (2) agreeing to seek shareholder approval to adopt a majority voting standard for directors beginning in 2008.
+10 Further, in 2007, the board has taken two major steps to demonstrate its continuing leadership in corporate governance and accountability to shareholders: (1) seeking shareholder approval to eliminate the classified board (see Item 3), and (2) adopting a majority voting standard for directors.